Amethyst Crystals | Meaning and Properties

 "All of these stones are transparent and of an agreeable violet colour and easy to engrave, those of India have in perfection the very richest shades of purple and it is to attain this colour that the dyers in purple direct all their endeavours"

-From here the detail becomes a little confusing and historians are totally reliant on various translations of the original text to try and work out which stones Pliny is referring to.
+From here detail becomes a little sketchy so historians are reliant on various translations of the original text to try and work out which stones Pliny is referring to.
 Corundum would not have been easy to engrave because of its hardness so it's generally believed it was not included in the rank of amethystos.
-This is supported by Pliny's descriptions of these stones in which he says, "they have a fine mellowed appearance to the eye and not dazzling the sight like the colours of the carbunculas."
-He continues "the colour of one is almost hyacinth whilst another borders on crystal with the purple gradually passing off into white".
-Regarding the latter he says it has little value because when viewed sideways and held up to the light, fine amethyst (a reference to corundum) should always have a purple brilliance like that of the carbunculus "slightly inclining to a tint of rose".
-Today carbunculus is known as garnet.
+This is supported by Pliny's descriptions of this group of stones in which he says, "they have a fine mellowed appearance to the eye and not dazzling the sight like the colours of the carbunculas."
+Carbunculus is known today as garnet.
+He continues, "the colour of one is almost hyacinth whilst another borders on crystal with the purple gradually passing off into white".
+He says it has little value because when viewed sideways and held up to the light, fine amethyst (a reference to corundum or blue sapphire) should always have a purple brilliance like that of the carbunculus (garnet) "slightly inclining to a tint of rose".

-He states the name amethystos according to "some authorities" comes from the Ancient Greek words for "not" and "to intoxicate" on account that it's "a supposed preservative against inebriety" and it's believed with this statement that Pliny is not referring solely to the rank of stones known as amethystos but to the entire class of precious stones which are purple or whose tints are derived from purple which includes corundum, fluorite and possibly garnet amongst others.
+He says the name amethustos according to "some authorities" comes from the Ancient Greek words for "not" and "to intoxicate" on account that it's "a supposed preservative against inebriety".
+It's believed with this statement that Pliny is not referring solely to the rank of stones known as amethystos but to the entire class of stones which are purple or whose tints are derived from purple which includes corundum, fluorite and possibly garnet amongst others.

 In another paragraph he talks about how amber is used to counterfeit certain gemstones and says,

 "Amber too is greatly in request for the imitation of the transparent precious stones, amethystos in particular for as already stated, it admits of being dyed of every colour"